 - Develop skills in computer programs as they apply to the practice of law

-- Become familiar with the terminology, policies, and procedures applied to estate planning, wills, trusts, estate taxes, estate sales, and joint tenancy.
+- Become familiar with the terminology, policies, and procedures applied to estate planning, wills, trusts, estate taxes, estate sales, and joint tenancy

 - Study family including divorce, separation, custody, adoption, guardianship, and community property